ghex-org/hwcart/README.md

 the memory locality of the hardware and creates an equivalent of the MPI Cartesian communicator, in which the neigoboring ranks are placed close to each other in the complex memory hierarchy.
 This is done level by level, starting from the lowest desired level.

+## Example
 Let's assume we want to start 128 ranks per compute node, on a total of 1024 compute nodes.
-First, you define the split granularity, i.e., which memory domain levels are of interest:
+First, you define the split granularity, i.e., which memory domain levels are of interest.
+On the Epyc system this could be:

 ```
 #define NLEVELS 5